OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_entities_UI.md

 ### **Grids**

-### How to manage the state of the add and remove options in an editable list?
+### How to manage the state of the add and remove options in a grid?

 In this sample, the options to remove or add records of custom element _collection_ are changed based on a condition: